aisingapore/ml-project-cookiecutter-onprem-poly/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/04-dev-env.md

 for everything related to the Jupyter ecosystem.

 !!! attention
-    First user of each GCP project's Polyaxon server is to begin with a VSCode service as it is required in setting up the folder for dedicated workspaces through an integrated terminal.
+    The first user of each project is to begin with a VSCode service as it is required in setting up the folder for dedicated workspaces through an integrated terminal.